 We love this video because it's an instant refresher for typography experts, but it's also a useful and unpretentious introduction for beginners.
 Given that typography can bring out the most pernickety parts of a designer's personality, this video will give you the knowledge you need to kick back if someone challenges your spacing.

-If you're unsure as to why kerning is so important, be sure to check out our look at some examples of embarrassingly bad kerning.
+If you're unsure as to why kerning is so important, be sure to check out our post on the latest Zara logo (opens in new tab), which was controversial because of its kerning.
 It might be a subtle art, but kerning can make or break a piece of typography and design.
 Make no mistake, once people notice that you're kerning's off it doesn't matter how good the rest of the graphics are – the wonky lettering will pull focus for all the wrong reasons.

 Luckily, if you listen to Lindstrom's advice, kerning is an area of design that you'll have under control.